You are here:

 Why Are You Interested in Wind Energy?

-The Institute for Energy runs Pennsylvania's only Anemometer Loan Program.
+The Institute for Energy runs the Wind Resource Assessment Program (WRAP), which includes Pennsylvania's only anemometer loan program.
 This wind assessment service allows landowners to learn if their site has commercial wind potential.
 If our pre-feasibility analysis indicates there is utility scale wind potential at the site, the landowner will qualify to rent our equipment.
 Studies typically measure the resource for a minimum of 12 months.
-The IFE then will analyze the data, extrapolate the data to different heights, and report the amount of power that would have been generated over that period with a variety of wind turbines.
+The IFE will then analyze the data, extrapolate the data to different heights, and report the amount of power that would have been generated over that period with a variety of wind turbines.

 An anemometer is a device used for measuring wind speed.
 It can be installed on a meteorological (met) tower.
 Wind direction vanes and temperature sensors are typically included as well.